optimizers/homebrew-cutest/README.md

 ## Development Builds

-If you so desire, you may build directly from the latest sources in the Subversion repositories.
+If you so desire, you may build directly from the latest sources in the GitHub repositories.
 All that is required is to pass the `--HEAD` option to each build command, e.g., `brew install sifdecode --HEAD`.

 ## Partial Installs